getodk/collect/README.md

     ```
   4. Create a new secret token with the "DOWNLOADS:READ" secret scope and then add it to `secrets.properties` as `MAPBOX_DOWNLOADS_TOKEN`.

 *Note: Mapbox will not be available as an option in compiled versions of Collect unless you follow the steps above.
-Mapbox will also not be available on x86 devices as the native libraries are excluded to reduce the APK size.*
+Mapbox will also not be available on x86 devices as the native libraries are excluded to reduce the APK size.
+If you need to use an x86 device, you can force the build to include x86 libs by include the `x86Libs` Gradle parameter.
+For example, to build a debug APK with x86 libs: `./gradlew assembleDebug -Px86Libs`.*

 ## Debugging JavaRosa